 One of the best things to do in Prague is to climb the hill from Mala Strana, the Lesser Town, to the Castle District.
 It is one of the biggest castles in the world, with an astonishing array of buildings inside.
 Prague Castle is also the official office of the President of the Czech Republic.
 Previously it was the seat of Bohemian kings and Holy Roman Emperors.

 Some of the highlights include the Old Royal Palace, the magnificent St Vitus’ Cathedral and the ancient St George’s Basilica.
 You could easily spend a full day exploring the whole complex.
 One of the best Prague Christmas markets is also held in the square outside St George’s Basilica, if you’re there at that time of year.
+It’s also one of the best viewpoints in Prague, with outstanding views over Mala Strana, the river Vltava and Prague Old Town.

 Getting there: The Prague Castle is a 10-minute uphill walk from Mala Strana.
 Alternatively, catch the #22 tram from the Malostranske Namesti (Lesser Town Square).
 This takes you up around the other side of the Castle Hill, with three possible stops for the Castle – Prazský Hrad, Brusnice and Pohořelec.